pipe-cd/pipecd/docs/rfcs/0003-sql-datastore.md

 note: indexing using `JSON_VALUE` costs more than `CAST` (key_len value is longer) and may cost more disk usage.

+MySQL: 👍 PostgreSQL: 👍

+## Text search operations on specific JSON field

-Another issue is that `LIKE` operator could not use the indexes for query on JSON attributes.
+For future functions which require text search on JSON field, in case we use `LIKE` operator for text comparison, it looks like both MySQL and PostgreSQL queries do not use normal indexes on JSON attributes.

 ```sql
 mysql> EXPLAIN SELECT data->>"$.name" FROM applications FORCE INDEX (idx) WHERE CAST(data->>'$.name' AS CHAR(10)) = 'app-1';